Real trace expansions: Settings and statements

 In this section, we discuss trace expansions in relations with the non-commutative residue.
-After recalling the definition of the non-commutative residue via local symbols, we will present its relations with well-known tracial expansions in Section \ref{subsec_heatexp} and with our new expansion in Section \ref{subsec_statement_res}.
-We will end this section with the proof of the main result.
+After setting the notation for the pseudo-differential calculus and the H\"ormander classes (Section \ref{subsec_PsiOmega}), we recall the definition of the non-commutative residue via local symbols (Section \ref{subsec_def_res}), present its relations with well-known tracial expansions (Section \ref{subsec_heatexp}) and with our new expansion (Sections \ref{subsec_statement_res} and \ref{subsec_cor}).
+We end this section with the case of the canonical trace (Section \ref{subsec_TR}).